kyma-project/kyma/docs/01-overview/02-main-areas/service-management/smgt-14-hb-create-addons-repo.md

   HTTP/HTTPS
   </summary>

-To secure your addons repository with basic authentication credentials, create a Secret resource which contains credentials, and reference it in the repository URL definition using templating.
+To secure your addons repository with basic authentication credentials, create a Secret resource that contains credentials, and reference it in the repository URL definition using templating.
 Follow these steps:

 1. Create a Secret: